Course Outline

 Details of early feedback on progress

 In week 3 of this course, your PICO question for Task 1 will be peer reviewed during your tutorial.
-In week 11/12 of this course, your group for Task 3 will engage in a Zoom consultation and feedback session with your tutor to discuss and gain feedback on your progress with the needs assessment report.
+In week 11/12 of this course, your group for Task 3 will engage in an online consultation and feedback session with your tutor to discuss and gain feedback on your progress with the needs assessment report.

 Assessment tasks